Bound by Corruption by BelovedStranger

 The silence stretched between them but it was not uncomfortable.

-The bird in the cage was the first to break the silence with an unexpected offer.
+The bird-in-the-cage was the first to break the silence with an unexpected offer.
 “When you are finished, I can shave you, if you are agreeable.”

 Onigumo wrapped his hand around his chin, feeling the bristled of a few days’ growth.
 How long had he been unconscious?
 More importantly, where was he?